Code-Institute-Submissions/milestone-project-132/README.md

 - Checking for and removing any unused features within css classes
 - Checking all images have alternate text (background-images were excluded from the check as they are purely aestetic)
 - Test using Chrome and Safari
+- Check that all Bootstrap columns are children of Bootstrap rows

 ## Bugs ##
 - The right navigation pane for the carousel on the Testimonials page was blocking the navigation links in the upper right toolbar.
 To fix the issue I used absolute positioning to move the navigation panes down.